Serenity0204/Serenity0204/README.md

 Aspiring Engineer
 -----------------------------------

-Hi, I'm Lin, I'm in my 3rd year of college studying electrical and computer engineering.
+Hi, I'm Lin, I'm in my 3rd year of college studying electrical and computer engineering at UCSD.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [yuhenglin02042003@gmail.com](mailto:yuhenglin02042003@gmail.com)